thrasherht/python-homework-help/README.md

 # python-homework-help
-Random python class homework I helped somebody with
+Random python class homework I helped with.
+I ended up just writing the whole thing for my own curosity, and this is what I came up with.